WHO AM I?

 I am a Certified Professional CoActive Coach (CPCC).
 I followed the core training and the certification programme with The Coaches Training Institute (CTI) from the US.
 More information can be found on www.thecoaches.com.

 I am married to Mark and we have 3 beautiful grown-up children: Niko, Nina and Benjamin.
-I am also grandmother to Delano and Livio.
+I am also grandmother to Delano, Livio and Fons.